 Doorways and Foyers

 Salmen also recommends implementing a low-tech automatic door opener/closer that costs about $15.
 “Instead of getting a $2000 piece of equipment, you can hook up a pulley and cord that’s connected to the door.
 At the end of the cord is a bucket filled with sand,” he said.
-Detailed instructions for how to make the door opener can be found in Salmen’s book The Doable Renewable Home, which was published by AARP and which you can download for free from his Web site.
+Detailed instructions for how to make the door opener can be found in Salmen’s book "The Doable Renewable Home," which you can download free from his website.

 Seeing the Big Picture

 “Disability doesn’t only refer to someone who uses a wheelchair.
 It could be anything from a vision impairment, to a hearing impairment, to a sensory impairment, to someone who is ambulatory but might have trouble walking.
-They might not be legally blind, but maybe they have a difficulty seeing contrast,” said Levine.
+They might not be legally blind, but maybe they have a difficulty seeing contrast,” remarks Levine.
 Adapting your house before disability sets in will give you more options, and more time, to ensure that you can move in, out and around your house safely and comfortably well into old age.